mathieucarbou/MycilaMQTT/README.md

 Please see the examples to see how to use server certificates or CA certificate bundles.

+MycilaMQTT supports 2 kind of SSL config:

+- using a server certificate => you pick this option usually when the MQTT server is internal and hass a self-signed certificate
+- using a cert bundle coming from a trusted source, downloaded and put in the firmware.
+  A cert bundle contains all major CA authorities so any official mqtt server with a domain name and valid certificate that is trusted by an authority will work with the cert bundle.

+A python script in `tools` folder allows to download and prepare the cert bundle.

 # Alternatives

 [PsychicMqttClient](https://github.com/theelims/PsychicMqttClient) is also an MQTT library based on ESP-IDF written by [@theelims](https://github.com/theelims) that you might want to consider, which is more feature rich and has better support for CA bundles.